FuturistAcoustics/EasyComputerVision/Tutorials/Image Classification Tutorial.md

 This tutorial details how to use the demo project included in EasyComputerVision, which involves using an in-game camera as input to a neural network for image classification and viewing the output.

 ### 1. Project Setup
-Create and save an empty 3D Unity project.
-EasyComputerVision requires the Sentis package.
-An easy way to add Sentis is to go to Window > Package Manager > + > Add package by name, then paste in `com.unity.sentis` in the Name field and select Add.

-Next, open a project.
-In Unity go to "Window" > "Packet Manager".
+Open or create a 3D Unity project.
+After purchasing EasyComputerVision, go to "Window" > "Packet Manager".
 In the Packet Manager that opens, change "Packages:" to "Packages: My Assets".
 Select EasyComputerVision, then Download, then Import.

-The import will appear in the project window.
+The Sentis package is a dependency to EasyComputerVision, so should already be installed when you import the package.
+If you see errors because Sentis isn't installed, an easy way to add Sentis is to go to Window > Package Manager > + > Add package by name, then paste in `com.unity.sentis` in the Name field and select Add.

 ![alt text](https://github.com/FuturistAcoustics/EasyComputerVision/blob/main/Images/Tutorial%201.1.0/Image%2001.png "Tutorial_1")